pythontanzania/DjangoGirlsWorkShopNov24/README.md

 ## 💻 Usage

 1. Navigate to `http://localhost:8000`
-2. Create an account or log in
-3. Create a new chat room or join an existing one
+2. Provide a username and a new chat room or join an existing one
-4. Start chatting in real-time!
+3. Start chatting in real-time!

 ## 🔧 Configuration